dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  In general, the art of government consists of taking as much money as possible from one class of citizens to give to another.
+  Those who bring sunshine to the lives of others cannot keep it from themselves.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1019 days)